viccon/sturdyc/README.md

 As you may recall, our client is using the `WithEarlyRefreshes` option to refresh the records in the background whenever their keys are requested again after a certain amount of time has passed.
-And as seen in the example above, we're successfully storing the records once for every permutation of the options we use to retrieve it.
+And as seen in the example above, we're successfully storing and refreshing the records once for every permutation of the options we used to retrieve it.
 However, we're not taking advantage of the endpoint's batch capabilities.

 To make this more efficient, we can enable the **refresh coalescing** functionality, but before we'll update our example to use it let's just take a